facebook/pyre-check/pysa_tutorial/exercise3/README.md

 The purpose of this exercise is to learn how to remove false positive issues using _sanitizers_.

 None of the functions in `views.py` are vulnerable, but they will all show up in `pyre analyze` as false positives.
-The goal of this exercise is to make changes to `sources_sinks.pysa` and `views.py` in order to remove the false positives.
+The goal of this exercise is to make changes to `sanitizers.pysa` and `views.py` in order to remove the false positives.

 ## What you need to know